mrnode32/mrnode32/README.md

-I'm a DevOps Specialist with comprehensive experience in managing and automating server infrastructures.
+Hi, I'm a DevOps Specialist with comprehensive experience in managing and automating server infrastructures.
 My expertise spans across cloud platforms, container orchestration, CI/CD pipelines, and infrastructure as code.
 I am passionate about optimizing development processes and ensuring smooth and secure deployment pipelines.

 🔧 Technologies & Tools